Hichem Aboud: Career

 He created a journal named "Mon Journal" (جريدتي) in 2011.
 The journal was banned in Algeria after a story was published about Abdelaziz Bouteflika's coma and hospitalisation in France.
 Aboud was banned from exiting Algerian territory by a judge after being found guilty of "undermining national security, territorial integrity and the proper functioning of state institutions".

-He fled to France through Tunisia on August 10, 2013.
+He fled to France through Tunisia on 10 August 2013.
+Abdessami%27 Abdelhaï was subsequently arrested for allegedly assisting.
 He is currently living in France under a ten-year resident card.
 He created a Swiss-based TV channel in 2018 named Amel TV, the channel broadcast from France through IPTV and Satellite, Amel TV went bankrupt the same year due to lack of funding.
-He created a YouTube channel named "Aboud Hichem TV" on May 10, 2018.
+He created a YouTube channel named "Aboud Hichem TV" on 10 May 2018.

 In February 2020, Aboud was sentenced in absentia to 10 years in prison by a court in Tébessa for "illegal immigration" on charges relating to his 2013 escape to France.
 In April 2021, Aboud was sentenced to seven years in prison by a courtroom in Chéraga for "disclosing confidential information" for reporting on Khaled Nezzar and his arrest warrant in Switzerland for crimes against humanity.
 A court in Bir Mourad Raïs issued an arrest warrant against Aboud for charges relating to his alleged involvement in the Rachad movement, which the Algerian government named a terrorist group.
 An international arrest warrant was issued later that year, however, France has refused to extradite him to Algeria.

 The charges against Aboud caused protest in Algeria, where protestors repeatedly chanted that "Hicham Aboud, [is a] free journalist" (هشام عبود صحفي حر).
 His name was published on the Algerian government's national list of terrorist entities in February 2022, the list was taken offline from their website the next day.
 Aboud denies all of these accusations.

+Kidnapping incident

 In 2022, Aboud alleged that he was the victim of an assassination plot in Brussels, Aboud reportedly pressed charges against people he believes were responsible in the plot.
+In October 2024, Aboud was kidnapped by two hooded men at Barcelona-El Prat Airport after taking a flight from Brussels.
+He was rescued days later and found tied up in a boat crossing the Guadalquivir by the Guardia Civil in Lebrija, 900 km away from Barcelona, two suspects were arrested.